KvngAjadi/My-Portfolio/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+I started with the imoortant istallation on my react project.
+I proceeded to creating the necessary starting components and also those that needed rendering.
+Installed Lucide-React and React-Router-Dom and others...
+Opened the repository for it on GitHub and document my process.